networksecurityvodoo/markdown2html/README.md

 # markdown2html
 This Project aims to provide the following functionality:

- - Create nice html Sites (Bootstrap Style) from Markdown
+ - Create nice html Sites (Bootstrap Styled) from Markdown
- - Support for mermaid.js Diagrams in Markdown
+ - Support for mermaid.js Diagrams in Markdown ( https://mermaid.js.org )
- - Support for Code Highlighting in sourcecode examples included in the markdown file.
+ - Support for Code Highlighting in sourcecode examples included in the markdown file. ( https://highlightjs.org )

 Why am I doing this ?